Giulia1809/Giulia1809/giulias-handbook.md

 > *Master's Degree in AI & Robotics Engineering,*

-> *Master's degree in Mathematics - Algebra & Geometry curriculum - currently enrolled,*
+> *Master's degree in Mathematics (Algebra & Geometry curriculum) - currently enrolled,*

 > *PhD in AI & Robotics for Aerospace systems - upon completion.*

+**My Skills**
+2. I am very good at developing algorithms for my areas of expertise - so this is skill #1,
+3. I am very good at writing code - so this is skill #2,
+4. I am very good at learning new deep, systematic, and technical topics - and I love it -  so this is skill #3,
+5.